 Today in America, there are millions of people who are forced to haul water or to use contaminated water sources.
 Individual wells and small, shared wells are the best and most cost‐effective way to provide safe drinking water to these American homes.

 Water is a precious resource and a true gift to our clients and their families.
 Here’s what some of our clients are saying:

-The Water Well Trust, a national nonprofit helping rural Americans get access to a clean, safe water supply, has received a $1 million grant from the U.S. Department of Agriculture’s Household Water Well Systems (HWWS) program for projects to increase potable water availability to rural households throughout the U.S. The…
+The Water Well Trust, a national nonprofit helping rural Americans get access to a clean, safe water supply, has received a $1.5 million grant from the U.S. Department of Agriculture’s Decentralized Water Systems (DWS) program for water well and wastewater projects to increase potable water system availability and access to wastewater systems to…